Fostering

 Support and training

 We are committed to providing our foster carers with excellent support and high levels of training.
-Currently we offer our carers a number of training courses each year across a variety of subjects including specific targeted training in behaviour management and caring for disabled children to support foster carers practice and in doing so, aiding the outcomes for our children in care
+Currently we offer our carers a number of training courses each year across a variety of subjects including specific targeted training in behaviour management and caring for disabled children to support foster carers practice and in doing so, aiding the outcomes for our children in care.

 As you are approved to foster, you will complete a Training, Support and Development Standards Portfolio (TSDS).
 This will require completion in your first year of fostering and is a mandatory requirement for all foster carers in the UK.
-Training and support will be provided to assist you in completing this portfolio
+Training and support will be provided to assist you in completing this portfolio.

 We offer our carers a variety of support throughout their fostering career, including a dedicated Supervising Social Worker who can be contacted whenever you need additional support.
-There will also be professional and nurturing monthly supervision from your allocated Supervising Social Worker

 Other support includes: